 - Scopus also decided that its first step into this arena would not be its last.
 Scopus will continue to work with its bibliometric partners to improve and add to its family of journal metrics based on feedback from bibliometricians, Scopus users and the entire academic community.

 Scopus pledges to make the values freely available so anyone can access and use them.
 This approach was tailored to Scopus users' needs.
-The outcome was to adopt two metrics: SNIP and SJR.
+So far, Scopus has now adopted three metrics: SNIP, IPP and SJR.